 - API response body and headers will be shown after API call

 - Create a sample app with complete code for initializing the SDK and calling the API (see the sample below)

-The API console is created from your API description: hence, it will only be as correct as your API description.
+The API Explorer is created from your API definition: hence, it will only be as correct as your API definition.

 This reveals the configuration form.

 The Show Complete File options enables the user to see a more detailed code sample when selected which include namespace imports, error handling and authentication configuration.
 This is normally hidden to show a concise, readable sample code.

 If your API has multiple environments defined, then an Environment dropdown will be shown.

 Depending on the authentication selected, additional input fields may be shown.
 The values provided will be used to update the code sample and for making API calls.